dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 ![The Bosc Pear](Pear.png "fig:The Bosc Pear") **[Submit your abstract here!](http://events.open-bio.org/BOSC2014/openconf.php)**

+**New this year**: students who are the first authors of abstracts that are accepted for talks receive FREE admission to BOSC!

 The deadline for abstract submissions is **Friday, April 4, 2014**.

 Accepted talks will be 5-20 minutes.
 You will be notified of the length